 These two items are outlined below on AbbVie's (ABBV) most recent cash flow statement, which is that of a giant pharmaceutical company:

 As you can see, these two items are fairly easy to locate.
-However, note that the owners earnings formula requires investors to find maintenance CapEx, not just the total CapEx amount shown on the cash flow statement (called "Acquisitions of property and equipment" for ABBV).
+However, the owners earnings formula requires investors to find maintenance CapEx, not just the total CapEx amount shown on the cash flow statement (called "Acquisitions of property and equipment" for ABBV).
 In other words, the CapEx amount shown on the cash flow statement consists of growth and maintenance CapEx, and we only want the growth part of this total CapEx figure, so we subtract maintenance CapEx.

 Free cash flow (FCF) = Operating cash flow - Total capital expenditure

-Regardless, here are the main ways to estimate maintenance CapEx if it's not clearly stated in the 10-K annual report, as discussed more thoroughly in the article linked above:
+Regardless, here are the main ways to estimate maintenance CapEx (if it's not clearly stated in the 10-K annual report), as discussed more thoroughly in the article linked above:

-For ABBV, because its maintenance CapEx figure is not provided or mentioned in its most recent 10-K annual report, I used Bruce Greenwald's method to calculate a maintenance CapEx of $579.56 million for 2020.
-Therefore, ABBV generated $17,008.44 million (17,588 - 579.56) in owners earnings over 2020.
+For ABBV, because its maintenance CapEx number is not provided or mentioned in its most recent 10-K annual report, I used Bruce Greenwald's method to calculate a maintenance CapEx of $579.56 million in 2020.
+Therefore, ABBV generated about $17,008.44 million (17,588 - 579.56) in owners earnings over 2020.